lambda-music/lambda-music/readme.md

 ### Feature ###
-- Enables you to write pieces of music as Lisp Scheme program.
+- Enables you to write pieces of music as Scheme program.
-- Built with Kawa a powerful Lisp Scheme implementation.
+- Built with Kawa a powerful Scheme implementation.
 - Works with JACK Audio Connection Kit and can connect to any synthesizer applications support JACK.
 - Includes Kawapad; Kawapad is an editor to edit Scheme program
-	- Kawapad can prettify Lisp code.
+	- Kawapad can prettify S-Expression.
 	- Execute a block of code on-the-fly.
 	- Kawapad can be extended by Kawa-Scheme.